Women and Ultimate

 - Women's Winter League in winter season has continually been praised as some of the best ultimate in the area to play due to its spirit, level of play, and focus on community and camaraderie.

-- Summer Women's League restarted in 2016.
-Games were played on Monday evenings with players of a variety of skill levels.
+- Summer Women's League games are played on Monday evenings with players of a variety of skill levels.

 Read the FAQ about the USA Ultimate policy on gender equity.